xf8b/documentation/docs/xf8bot/commands/music/leave.md

 ---
 # Leave Command
 ## Info
-The `leave` commands makes the bot leave the voice channel.
+The `leave` command makes the bot leave the voice channel it is currently in.

 **Anyone can use this command.**